danlil666/danlil666.github.io/docs/_posts/2021-11-23-assignment-7-its-alive.markdown

 ![milling](https://danlil666.github.io/files/project7/milling.jpg)

 I toasted the test board and saw the magic smoke.
 It was a magical moment indeed.
-I also realize, after looking at the board Gabrielle's and Blair's board, that I should have soldered the pins with the shorter leg sticking out the front of the board and connect to pluggable components from the other side.
+I also realize, after looking at Gabrielle's and Blair's board, that I should have soldered the pins with the shorter leg sticking out the front of the board and connect to pluggable components from the other side.
 I ripped my traces by soldering in the way shown below - very sad, otherwise my board would have last forever.

 ![boards](https://danlil666.github.io/files/project7/boards.jpg)